openshift-metal3/coredns-machine-kubernetes/README.md

 ## Syntax

 ~~~
-kubernetes [ZONES...]
+machinekubernetes [ZONES...]
 ~~~

-With only the directive specified, the *kubernetes* plugin will default to the zone specified in the server's block.
+With only the directive specified, the *machinekubernetes* plugin will default to the zone specified in the server's block.
 It will handle all queries in that zone and connect to Kubernetes in-cluster.
 It will not provide PTR records for services or A records for pods.
 If **ZONES** is used it specifies all the zones the plugin should be authoritative for.

 ```
-kubernetes [ZONES...] {
+machinekubernetes [ZONES...] {
     resyncperiod DURATION
     endpoint URL
     tls CERT KEY CACERT